Should you file? A few things to think about when deciding whether to file for bankruptcy. A quick look at some things to consider.

 If you do decide to file, like most things, there are both upsides and downsides.

-Bankruptcy can help by offering immediate relief, preventing harassment from creditors, and generally giving you a fresh financial start.
+Bankruptcy can help by offering immediate relief, preventing harassment or wage garnishment from creditors, and generally giving you a fresh financial start.

 On the other hand, you could potentially lose expensive property and not all debts are eligible to be erased.

 As you move through the process, it’s important to know how a Chapter 7 can potentially impact your specific situation.
 This article will help you think through whether or not a bankruptcy filing is right for you.

 This applies to a certain category of individuals who are deemed “judgment proof.”

 If you are judgment proof it means that it has been determined that you do not have the means, in income or assets, to pay back your debts or satisfy the judgments against you.